MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 The Agile nature of Mohamed Radwan, allowed him to accept feedback right away and apply it to the next sessions, and he also passed this mentality to us aswell.

-I would like to Thank Mohamed Radwan, and if there are any other courses i would not hesitate to enroll!
+I would like to Thank Mohamed Radwan, and if there are any other courses I would not hesitate to enroll!

 Reviewer's Video (Arabic)